 The NUS SGUnited Skills programme is intended for professionals who have been affected by the economic impact of COVID-19.
-It is a full-time, 6-month training programme designed to help trainees acquire and apply industry-relevant skills to improve employability.
+It is a full-time training programme designed to help jobseekers acquire and apply industry-relevant skills to improve employability.
 To facilitate transition to employment as and when job opportunities are available, the NUS SGUnited Skills programme is delivered through stackable Professional Certificates and other bite-size online courses.

 Learning Pathway and Description of Common Programme Structure*

 The sequence of the learning pathway for NUS SGUnited Skills programme is as follows.

 In the first month of NUS SGUnited Skills programme, all participants will take a common Professional Certificate in Human and Automated Managerial Skills.
 In the second month, participants will move into their respective tracks in Data and Artificial Intelligence Literacies (DAIL).
 From the third to fifth month, participants will take up sector-specific Professional and Technology Literacies (PTL) training.
 All programmes will conclude with 1-4 months of project work.

 This aspect of the programme focuses on building participants’ competencies in interconnecting systems, machines and people so that he/she can make sense of complex information, communicate with colleagues and clients, and make adjustments quickly.